As a homeowner for 20+ years, Chris has performed tons of home repairs and DIY projects - and dropped tons of F-bombs in

 According to recent data from the U.S. Energy Information Administration (EIA), the average American household uses about 867 kilowatt hours of electricity every month, or about 29 kWh per day.

-Depending on what part of the country you live in and how many people you have in your home, your usage and costs may vary.
+Your usage and costs may vary depending on what part of the country you live in and how many people you have in your home.

 But for many families in the United States, paying the electric bill every month can be a real challenge.
 So if you're looking for an in-depth article packed with easy ways to save money on electricity in your home, keep reading.

 - free ways to save electricity,